Fermi's golden rule for heating in strongly driven Floquet systems: Self-consistent evolution of temperature

-\lsec{Self-consistent evolution of temperature} The master equation~\eqref{eq:master} together with the expression for the transition rates~\eqref{eq:wmn} is sufficient for computing heating of Floquet systems.
-To advance further, we will assume, from now on, that $H_F$ is quantum ergodic and the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch1991,Srednicki1994,Rigol2008} holds true.
-In such a case, aside from transient states, we can regard $\ket{\Psi_\cyc}$ as a thermal state at an appropriate (inverse) temperature $\beta$~\cite{Polkovnikov2011,Eisert2015,DAlessio2016,Mori2018}.
+The master equation~\eqref{eq:master} together with the expression for the transition rates~\eqref{eq:wmn} is sufficient for computing heating of Floquet systems.
+To advance further, we will assume, from now on, that $H_F$ is quantum ergodic and the eigenstate thermalization hypothesis~\cite{Deutsch1991,Srednicki1994,Rigol2008} holds.
+In such a case, aside from initial transients, we can regard $\ket{\Psi_\cyc}$ as thermal at an appropriate (inverse) temperature $\beta$~\cite{Polkovnikov2011,Eisert2015,DAlessio2016,Mori2018}.
 Thus, at each time $t$, it is reasonable to set the canonical distribution

 with the time-dependent temperature $\beta(t)$ and partition function $Z_t=\sum_n e^{-\beta(t)E_n}$.
 Within this ansatz, expectation values of observables $O$ are obtained as $\langle{O}\rangle_t=\sum_n\braket{n|O|n}P_n^{\beta(t)}$.
-We note that in driven isolated systems, generally, the correct statistical ensemble is different from the equilibrium Gibbs ensemble with, e.g., different, but yet universal, energy fluctuations~\cite{Bunin2011}.
-However, due to the ensemble equivalence, the emerging differences are suppressed with the system size.
+In driven isolated systems, generally, the correct statistical ensemble is different from the Gibbs ensemble~\cite{Bunin2011}, but the emerging differences vanish in the TDL.

-With this thermal ansatz and the Floquet FGR, we can obtain a self-consistent evolution equation for $\beta(t)$.
-To do this, we first need to compute the Floquet energy $E_F$ and its variance $\sigma_F^2$ corresponding to a given temperature $\beta(t)$:
+We then can obtain a self-consistent evolution equation for $\beta(t)$ by first computing the Floquet energy $E_F$ and its variance $\sigma_F^2$ corresponding to a given temperature $\beta(t)$:

 Then, using the chain rule together with Eq.~\eqref{eq:master}, we find

 where we used the fact that for a canonical ensemble: $\sigma_F^2=-dE_F/d\beta$~\cite{Kardar2007}.